Free Walking Tour Berlin

 Checkpoint Charlie and Museum

-Another significant historical site associated with the Berlin Wall is Checkpoint Charlie.
-This former border crossing was one of the main points of entry between East and West Berlin during the Cold War.
-Today, a replica of the guardhouse stands as a popular tourist attraction, where visitors can learn about the history of the wall and the attempts made by East Germans to escape to the West.
+Former checkpoint sites that are notable for he Berlin Wall are Checkpoint Charlie.
+This checkpoint was one of the most popular bridges between East and West Berlin before the wall came down during the Cold War.
+There is currently the entire reconstructed guardhouse to visit, which will tell the visitors about the history of the wall and attempts made by the GDR citizens to escape to the West.

 Remembering the Victims